infiniteopt/InfiniteOpt.jl/docs/src/guide/derivative.md

 Please see [Macro Variable Definition](@ref) for more information.

 Second, for more convenient definition we use [`@deriv`](@ref) (or [`@∂`](@ref)) as shown in the Basic Usage section above.
-Unlike `@variable` this can handle any `InfiniteOpt` expression as the argument input and will automatically take care of any redundant derivative creation by using the existing derivatives as appropriate.
+Unlike `@variable` this can handle any `InfiniteOpt` expression as the argument input.
 It also can build derivatives that depend on multiple infinite parameters and/or are taken to higher orders.
 This is accomplished via recursive derivative definition, handling the nesting as appropriate.
 For example, we can "define" ``\frac{\partial^2 y(t, \xi)}{\partial t^2}`` again:
 ```jldoctest deriv_basic
 julia> @deriv(d1, t)